SergiiGlad/devops/devops.md

 ## What is DevOps?
 (IBM Developer)

-* DevOps is a software development approahc for Development and Operations teams (Dev and Ops) which allows the teams to deliver innovative new applications faster and at a loswer cost with just the right features;
+* DevOps is a software development approach for Development and Operations teams (Dev and Ops) which allows the teams to deliver innovative new applications faster and at a loswer cost with just the right features;

 * It is a methodology that promotes colllaboration to build, test, and deploy products rapidly with an emphasis on quality;